 Finally, look at the price and research where it fits in comparison to prices other sellers charge for similar objects (make sure the style and size of the objects you compare is similar and technique is the same).
 Be on alert for prices that are way too low, this may be a sign of a counterfeit.

-2. Look for labels, markings or signatures
+2. Look for identifying marks, labels, or signatures

 3. Look at what else comes with the item

-- Does the seller offer a certificate of authenticity stating the origin and the production process of the item?
+- Does the seller offer a Certificate Of Authenticity stating the origin and the production process of the item?

 - Are there any brochures supplied by the seller explaining Murano Glass and its historical and artistic significance?